sig-gis/kaza-lcms/README.md

 If you do not get an error and it returns a list of folders and assets similar to this then you are good to go! :tada:

 # Project Workflow
-### Execute these steps in order create a yearly land cover product for a given year and region in KAZA
-*(tool in parentheses)*
+Execute these steps in order create a yearly land cover product for a given year and region in KAZA *(tool in parentheses)*

-### 1. Generate stratified random reference samples for interpretation in Collect Earth Online (01sample_pts.py)
+1. Generate stratified random reference samples for interpretation in Collect Earth Online (01sample_pts.py)
-### 2. Generate input data stack from chosen sensor used by the model (02sentinel2_sr.py)
+2. Generate input data stack from chosen sensor used by the model (02sentinel2_sr.py)
-### 3. Create land cover primitives from Random Forest models (03RFprimitives.py)
+3. Create land cover primitives from Random Forest models (03RFprimitives.py)
-### 4. Construct categorical land cover map from the land cover primitives (04generate_LC.py)
+4. Construct categorical land cover map from the land cover primitives (04generate_LC.py)
-### 5. Conduct accuracy assessment and estimate area (AREA2 tool)
+5. Conduct accuracy assessment and estimate area (AREA2 tool)

-#### click this link to accept the kazaLC Javascript repo: https://code.earthengine.google.com/?accept_repo=users/kwoodward/kazaLC
+**click this link to accept the kazaLC Javascript repo: https://code.earthengine.google.com/?accept_repo=users/kwoodward/kazaLC**

-#### click this link to gain access to the WWF_KAZA Google Drive folder: https://drive.google.com/drive/folders/1Qd3Xo9ISQjQV15xxwqfgE-Dr1JFJ49M4?usp=sharing
+**click this link to gain access to the WWF_KAZA Google Drive folder: https://drive.google.com/drive/folders/1Qd3Xo9ISQjQV15xxwqfgE-Dr1JFJ49M4?usp=sharing**

 ## About the python scripts
-### * Each script will be run on the command-line.
+Each script will be run on the command-line.
 The user must provide values for each required command-line argument to control the analysis.
-### * You can first run any script, only declaring the `-h` flag.
+You can first run any script, only declaring the `-h` flag.
 This will bring up the help dialog with a usage example and a description of required command-line arguments.
-### * Before you run any scripts, ensure you've activated your anaconda environment with your required dependencies and have changed into the `kaza-lc` directory that contains the scripts.
+Before you run any scripts, ensure you've activated your anaconda environment with your required dependencies and have changed into the `kaza-lc` directory that contains the scripts.
-### example:
+example:
 ```
 conda activate gee
 cd C:\kaza-lc
 ```
 # Generate Reference Samples for Training and Accuracy Assessment
-## Python Script: 01sample_pts.py
+**Python Script: 01sample_pts.py**

-### This script generates sample points to be used as training and testing for your given AOI.
+This script generates sample points to be used as training and testing for your given AOI.
 Currently you provide the year for which the points are to be used and it exports points for all AOIs as Earth Engine Feature Collection and as a CSV file to a Google Drive folder.
-### * Run the script with python, choosing values for its required arguments
+Run the script with python, choosing values for its required arguments
-### example:
+example:
 ```
 python 01sample_pts.py -y 2022
 ```